Beau-Daigle/DIY-RC-CAR-MK1/Docs/EngineeringJournal.md

 With a bit of calculations, I determined that in order for a 25 MPH max speed, I need about 18,000 RPM from the motor with a 125mm diameter wheel.
 Buying a 20,000 RPM motor may grant me some more speed, or smaller wheel size in the future.
 Upon further inspection a LiPo 3S would be a suitable power supply.
 Only problem would be the current, so I should be weary of that in the future.

-The next step to work on should be the transmission, differential, then chassis
+The next step to work on should be the transmission, differential, then suspension.